-John S. Gibson is a trial lawyer with 25 years of experience.
-He is a partner in the firm's Antitrust Group, where he focuses on litigation involving competition, technology, patents, and standard-setting as well as other complex litigation.
+John S. Gibson is a trial lawyer with 25 years experience.
+He is a partner in the firm's Antitrust Group, where he focuses on litigation involving competition, technology, patents, standard-setting, and health care as well as other complex litigation.
 He also represents clients in a variety of high-stakes dealings with federal and state antitrust enforcement agencies.
 And his practice includes successful post-trial rescue missions and appeals for companies facing substantial jury verdicts, adverse court awards, or other high-risk situations.
 John is rated AV Preeminent 5.0 out of 5.0 by Martindale-Hubbell.
 This is Martindale's top rating, reflecting practice "at the highest level of professional excellence."* John is also a fellow in The Litigation Counsel of America honorary society for trial lawyers.
 And he is listed as one of The Best Lawyers in America (2013 edition).

 As lead counsel in complex and class action litigation cases, John has achieved numerous game-changing results for clients.
 His experience includes representing companies (from Fortune 500 companies to start-ups) and individuals in the Internet, Web-browser, mobile/wireless, software, computing, consumer electronics, medical device, health care, manufacturing, automotive, airlines, gaming, hospitality, real estate and financial services industries.